rithmschool/sql_curriculum/Unit-02/01-assocations.md

 | 3 | software | 3 |
 | 4 | debugging | 3 |

 In our sample data, the values in the `people_id` column reference the `id` from the people table.
-Take the row form the `people` table with the `id` of 3 as an example.
+Take the row from the `people` table with the `id` of 3 as an example.
 We can see that id 3, Grace Hopper, is associated with 2 rows in the interests table because the `people_id` matches the id of 3.
 The two interests are software and debugging.

 But why is a foreign key considered a constraint?
 Well the database actually ensures that the data in your foreign key column exists in the table that the foreign key references.
 Try inserting into the interests table with data that does not exist in the people table: